-SourceElement

-SourceElements SourceElement
+SourceElement SourceElements SourceElement

-SourceElement:

-Statement,
+SourceElement :

+Statement

-The production Program: UseSubsetDirective opt SourceElements is evaluated as follows:
+The production Program : UseSubsetDirective{opt}SourceElements is evaluated as follows:

-- If the optional UseSubsetDirective is not present, the set of usage subsets for the Program is the empty set.
+If the optional UseSubsetDirective is not present, the set of usage subsets for the Program is the empty set.
+Else

-- 2. Else

-- a.
-Evaluate SourceElements.

-- 3. The set of usage subsets for the Program is elements of the internal list that is Result(2a).

-- 4. Process SourceElements for function declarations.
+- Evaluate SourceElements. a. - The set of usage subsets for the Program is elements of the internal list that is Result(2a). - 4 Process SourceElements for function declarations. - 5 Evaluate SourceElements 6 - Return Result(5). - The production SourceElements : SourceElement is processed for function declarations as follows: - 1.
+Process SourceElement for function declarations. - The production SourceElements : SourceElement is evaluated as follows: - Evaluate SourceElement.
+1. - Return Result(1).
+2.

-- 5. Evaluate SourceElements.

-- Return Result(5).

-The production SourceElements: SourceElement is processed for function declarations as follows:
+The production SourceElements : SourceElements SourceElement is processed for function declarations as follows:

-1. Process SourceElement for function declarations.
+- 1. Process SourceElements for function declarations. - 2 Process SourceElement for function declarations.